 Are Financial Advisor Fees Tax Deductible?

+Since the passage of the Tax Cuts and Jobs Act (TCJA) of 2017, financial advisor fees are not tax deductible.
 In some cases, investment interest expenses are tax-deductible.
 This is typically if they don’t exceed your net investment income.
-Other investment-related fees, like financial advisor fees, may not be deductible.
 Stay updated on tax laws as deductions can change over time.

 Ebony Howard Headshot